Volkswagen's up! citycar has evolved. Jonathan Crouch checks out the most desirable 'High up!' version.

 The Up! range starts at around £9,000 but you'll need around £11,500 to buy a High Up! variant, which comes with either the 75 or the 90bhp engines.
 Extra 'High up!' items include 15-inch 'Radial' alloy wheels, front foglights, heaed seats, ambient lighting, power heated door mirrors and various trim embellishments.
 At this level, buyers also get hands-free navigation and music over the speaker system.
 Plus a smartphone navigation interface.
 Other up! features include body-coloured bumpers, daytime running lights, remote central locking, air conditioning, electric front windows, easy-entry seats and a height-adjustable driver's seat.
 Safety stuff runs to ESP stability control, front and side head/thorax airbags and rear ISOFIX points.
 There's also a variable-height load floor and 60:40 split/fold rear seats, a Stop/Start system to reduce urban fuel consumption, battery regeneration and low rolling resistance tyres.

 Cost of Ownership

-The Up! is surely the car that gets it right for Volkswagen in the baby car sector.
-If there's one city scoot that truly ticks all the boxes - with the deliberate exception of a cutesy personality - this is the one.
+The up! has been the car that has got it right for Volkswagen in the baby car sector.
+If there's one city scoot that truly ticks all the boxes, this is the one.
 Core VW values, honey-I-shrunk-the-Golf design, fine use of space, excellent build and finish, great economy, an engaging drive and ultra-low running costs make it a convincing proposition.
 It may not be a game changer, but for the time being it's the game's best player.
 And in range-topping High Up! guise, it feels every bit the most grown-up and serious little car in a premium-obsessed marketplace - a strategy that obviously makes a lot of sense.
-If any car can make the disappointing Fox fade permanently from the memory, this one can.
 It's a small car worthy of the VW badge.